 Senior Transportation Safety & Security Manager, Global TS&S

 Lori Pavlish received the prestigious American Chemistry Council (ACC) Responsible Care® Employee of the Year Award for 2021.
-Throughout her career, Lori has been involved in Transportation Safety being a key member of trade association teams and committees, pioneering unique programs and driving improvements to make transportation safety a way of life for Dow and logistics service providers.
+Lori has been involved in Transportation Safety throughout her career, being a key member of trade association teams and committees, pioneering unique programs and driving improvements to make transportation safety a way of life for Dow and logistics service providers.
 She has also been involved in the development of ACC’s Responsible Care Partner Program for many years, personally sponsoring at least 22 companies globally.
 Lori has worked to develop and share Dow’s Transportation Stewardship approach with all ACC members, leveraging many of our programs.